 It could be as simple as a change in footwear but there is usually a change somewhere.

 The location of pain, tends to be very local to the area of the fracture.
 There is often some swelling present too.
-In the early stages of the condition the pain is felt on weight bearing and is activity related, so pain is felt on running and worsens the more you do.
+In the early stages of the condition, the pain is felt on weight bearing and is activity related, so pain is felt on running and worsens the more you do.
 As the condition progresses, the pain is there even at rest and often manifests at night.

 From an imaging perspective, MRI is the method of choice for diagnosing stress fractures.

-Prevention / How to manage stress fractures
+How to manage a stress fracture

 If I’ve reached the diagnosis of a stress fracture, the next question is: How are we going to manage it?

-Not all stress fracture are made equal, so at this stage I have a few things going through my mind:
+Not all stress fracture are made equal, so at this stage, I have a few things going through my mind:

 - Is it a high risk fracture?